MarkFongAU/react-pubgstats/README.md

 Access the web application at `http://localhost:3000`.

-Some Screenshots of the webpage (not complete, so the design is horrible):
+Some Screenshots of the Web page:

 Home Page